Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 OCHIAI, Tetsuyuki

-Potential distribution on a sphere.
-Bottom: 3D model with surface potential in purple-to-yellow gradient.
-Top: Graph of potential versus distance.
-Sharp fluctuations at boundaries minus 1 and plus 1 indicate a specific electrical response near the surface, illustrating light-matter interaction.
+Potential on a sphere.
+Bottom: 3D model in purple to yellow.
+Top: Graph showing sharp changes at boundaries minus 1 and plus 1, indicating a specific electrical response near the surface.

 Mathematical material theory